Tony O'Hagan - Academic pages

 the best current practices in the field.
 Synopsis

-- Uncertainty in Mechanistic Models.
+- Uncertainty in Mechanistic Models / Uncertainty Quantification.

-This is a one-day course that I have developed and refined with the help of several colleagues
+Uncertainty in Mechanistic Models is a one-day course that I developed and refined with the help of colleagues

 building and using an emulator for characterising uncertainties in the outputs of models of